kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 21: June 30, 2020

+**Today's Progress**: I worked on the exercises 0-4 from section 4 homework assignment.

+**Thoughts**: I can't believe it is already the end of the month.
+I think I have a new found motivation today.
+FP is so much fun I miss coding like that.
+I have so much to learn it's exciting!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/f5a0fcc201333eb05fbde8357239e5e1369e9e72)

+---

 ### Day 20: June 29, 2020

 **Today's Progress**: I watched all lectures from section 4 and started the homework assignment.